Skip to Content

 Welcome to BioBag’s Community Heroes series!
 Each month, we will highlight community heroes that are making a difference in their communities and working to make their local environments cleaner and healthier.

-This month, we are taking a look at Big River Organics!
+This month, we are taking a look at Glad Earth Compost!

 What led you to start your composting operation?